Jerry Pitts Racing

 Jerry Pitts Racing (JPR), also called JP Racing, is an American professional stock car racing team that currently competes in the ARCA Menards Series and the ARCA Menards Series West.
-In the ARCA Menards Series, they field the No. 5 Toyota Camry part-time for Eric Johnson Jr. In the ARCA Menards Series West, they field the No. 5 Toyota full-time for Eric Johnson Jr., the No. 6 Ford/Toyota part-time for Caleb Shrader and Buddy Shepherd, and the No. 7 Toyota part-time for Gavin Ray.
+In the ARCA Menards Series, they field the No. 5 Toyota Camry part-time for Eric Johnson Jr., and the No. 7 Toyota Camry for Gavin Ray.
+In the ARCA Menards Series West, they field the No. 5 Toyota full-time for Eric Johnson Jr., and the No. 7 Toyota full-time for Gavin Ray.
 The team is owned by former Gene Price Motorsports crew chief, Jerry Pitts, along with his brother Brian.

 History

 Before the team was founded, Pitts formerly co-owned Jefferson Pitts Racing, alongside fellow and former Gene Price Motorsports crew chief, Jeff Jefferson.
 In August 2019, it was announced that Jefferson and Pitts would form their own separate teams following the end of the season.
 Jefferson would remain at his base in Naches, Washington, while Pitts would relocate to Pahrump, Nevada, his hometown.